ashish-iitb/document_qna/README.md

 ```
 ### 3. Install Python 3.10 or above

-Make sure you have Python 3.11 installed.
+Make sure you have Python 3.10 or above version is installed,
 if not download it from https://www.python.org/downloads/

-You can check with:
+You can check installed version by running below mentioned command in terminal:

 ```bash
 python --version